 The systems operation training verifies that a training program is developed to provide training to the appropriate maintenance staff for each equipment type and/or system and this training program is documented in the commissioning report.
 The systems operations training program is specified in the project specifications for the major systems listed.
 The System Manual, O&M documentation, and record drawings are prepared and available to the maintenance staff prior to implementation of any training or the development of a written training program.
 The training program is to be administered by the commissioning coordinator or other responsible party when the appropriate maintenance staff is made available to receive training.

-Compliance is demonstrated by providing the Systems Manual.
-The information in the Systems Manual includes the following information:
+Compliance is shown by providing the systems manual.
+The systems manual includes:

 A. Site information, including facility description, history and current requirements